 The Chinese are subjected to strong parental pressure towards their success in their studies from a very young age.
 They must join the best school, have the best grades, attend evening classes… All of this to get the best job and of course, the best salary.
-The demanding nature of these “tiger moms” has even encouraged the development of online education.
+The demanding nature of these “tiger moms” has even encouraged the development of online education and the democratization of training programs in China.
 So that their children can benefit from all kinds of knowledge, even classes taught by teachers on the other side of the world.
 However, when it comes to real professional skills, not just intellectual, training is harder to find.
 The Chinese are mostly banking on diplomas.

 Yet the competition is tough on the job market in China.
 But professional training remains almost non-existent.
 Many Chinese people have to train abroad to benefit from specialized skills.
 So whatever your field of activity, pastry, hospitality, interior design, bartending … a market is waiting for you in China!